chocolatey-community/chocolatey-packages/automatic/firefox/README.md

 To get a list of all available locales have a look at this file: https://releases.mozilla.org/pub/firefox/releases/latest/README.txt.
 2. If Firefox is already installed: the same language as the already installed Firefox.
 3. The Windows system language where the Firefox package gets installed.
-4. If Firefox does not support the system language, it will fall back to â€œen-USâ€ This package installs Firefox in the first language which matches this list:
+4. If Firefox does not support the system language, it will fall back to `en-US`.